 - Some light shading is also used to give the eyebrows a more natural appearance through dimension.
 This technique requires fine skill and artistry to ensure that the eyebrows look natural so be sure to do your research before committing to anyone applying permanent makeup.

-What are the pros and cons of eyebrow tattoos – and is tattooing your eyebrow safe?
+What are the Benefits of eyebrow tattoos – and is tattooing your eyebrow safe?

 Immediate Results: a great thing about eyebrow tattoos is that you will see instant results, unlike many other cosmetic procures that require waiting for the body to heal and for swelling and bruising to diminish.

-Long Lasting Results: while eyebrow tattoos are not technically permanent, they can last several years!
-Some people may view this as a con, but the fact that the color can fade over time can actually be a benefit as your style and hair color does change as time passes.
+Long-Lasting Results: while eyebrow tattoos are not technically permanent, they can last several years!
+Some people may view this as a con, but the fact that the colour can fade over time can actually be a benefit as your style and hair colour does change as time passes.

 It Saves Time: as mentioned above, you can save so much time in your daily routine by not having to use makeup to apply or fill in your eyebrows.

 Boost Self Confidence: great results can really provide you with great self-confidence.